What is a money transfer?

 Just for the purposes of this example, imagine you have a credit card offering 0% on money transfers for 12 months, and you have no other balances on the card.

-1. You have an unexpected plumbing bill of £500, but you don’t have enough money in your bank account and the mechanic you’re using doesn’t accept credit cards.
+1. You have an unexpected plumbing bill of £500, but you don’t have enough money in your bank account and the plumber you’re using doesn’t accept credit cards.

 2. You have a credit card offering 0% interest for 12 months on money transfers, with a 3% transfer fee.